How to Track Benchmarks in CI with Bencher

 - Track benchmark results over time to create a baseline

-- Use this baseline along with Statistical Thresholds to create a statistical boundary
+- Use this baseline along with a Statistical Threshold to create a statistical boundary

 - Compare the new results against this statistical boundary to detect performance regressions